 The metals space is set for a digital disruption.
-As the industry continues to face capacity utilization issues, complex economic times, and the digitization of critical components to the industrialized value chain, there’s a sense of uncertainty for the industry as a whole.
+As the industry continues to face capacity issues, complex economic times, and the digitization of critical components in the industrialized value chain, there’s a sense of uncertainty for the industry as a whole.

-Not only has modern economics disrupted commodity demands and unsynced price patterns, but emerging technologies are also reshaping the supply chain, cutting away at profits, and demanding new methods of distribution, connectivity, and productivity.
-The metals industry exists in the frictions between new and old, and the complete reshaping of the industry is going to fracture existing architectures and introduce new landscapes that will redefine processes.
+Not only have modern economics disrupted commodity demands and price patterns, but emerging technologies are reshaping the supply chain.
+Together, these changes are cutting away at profits and demanding new methods of distribution, connectivity, and productivity.
+The metals industry today exists in the frictions between new and old, and the complete reshaping of the industry will fracture existing architectures while introducing new landscapes and processes.

 Understanding how to stay agile and profitable in an environment where short term pressures and global trade inconsistencies force operational changes is mission-critical for metal businesses that want to stay competitive in a radically changing market.